EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 We don't need to duplicate UI setup in each UIViewController.

 There is another question worth attention when deailing with navigation bar.
-Question "why my status bar style doesn't work" is supposed to be the top most one.
+Question _why my status bar style doesn't work_ supposed to be the top most one.
 It is covered greatly in Andy Matuschak's article [Let's Play: Refactor the Mega Controller!](https://realm.io/news/andy-matuschak-refactor-mega-controller/)

 The main thing is that navigation controller doesn't normally ask its children for a preferred status bar style.
-It manages its own.
+It manages its own one.
 So we need to provide status bar style for navigation controller.

-Let's create BaseNavigationController class where we can update UINavigationController status bar style.
+Let's create `BaseNavigationController` class where we can update UINavigationController status bar style.

 ```swift
 class BaseNavigationViewController: UINavigationController {